Homagn/MOVILAN/README.md

     OR

-    Pull the prebuilt docker image
+    Pull the prebuilt docker image like this:

     docker pull homagni/vision_language:latest

 3. Download the necessary model weights and data